jernchr11/ti-84-annihilation-game/README.md

 # TI-84+ Game: Annihilation
 ## Overview
-An incomplete shoot 'em up game for the TI-84+ (and 83) calculator I wrote back in 2010. :) For more info, see https://www.ticalc.org/archives/files/fileinfo/429/42979.html.
+An incomplete shoot 'em up game for the TI-84+ (and 83) calculator I wrote back in 2010. :)

+For more info about uploading the game to your calculator, see https://www.ticalc.org/archives/files/fileinfo/429/42979.html.

 The source code is written in [z80 assembly language](https://tutorials.eeems.ca/ASMin28Days/welcome.html).